thuytrinh/SvgSamples/ViewPagerBindings/README.md

   app:itemsWithSelectedIndex="@{viewModel.items}" />
 ```

-With `ItemBindings` that looks like:
+With `ItemBindings` which can look like:

 ```kotlin
 object ItemBindings {